Pizza Dough Not Rising

 Most homemade pizza recipes call for different kinds of flour, depending on your pizza style or sometimes on your dietary needs.

-If you use the wrong flour, you will also have problems forming gluten.
+If you use the wrong flour, you will also have problems forming enough gluten development.

 Also, so many people stick to Vegan diets, making good pizza dough even more problematic.